 Since playing Logan Buchanan in the TV movie 16 Wishes which premiered on the Disney Channel, Keenan Tracey has gone on to do many more screen roles including popular shows Bates Motel and iZombie.
 Later this year, Keenan will be playing the role of Derek Gordon in the upcoming release Extracurricular and will also be debuting his own music as ‘Still Eye’.
 Recently chatting to Keenan, he tells us about working on iZombie, his role of Gunner in Bates Motel and if he always wanted to get into acting.

-Can you tell us about Tim and how he was introduced in the series?
+Earlier this year, you appeared in iZombie as Tim, can you tell us about your character and how was he introduced in the series?

 Why, magically in slow motion, of course!